 Both USC and the plaintiff's attorney didn't provide further comments to Annenberg Media.
 According to the City News Service, attorney Alexander Pilmer, for the plaintiffs, said he will appeal.

 Five USC Greek life organizations sued USC last week, claiming the university's new policy that bans recruiting new students until they've finished a semester violates the First Amendment.

 The four USC fraternities-Sigma Chi, Beta Theta Pi, Theta Xi, and Tau Kappa Epsilon- and one sorority, Kappa Alpha Theta, filed the lawsuit in Los Angeles Superior Court on June 22.

 Starting this fall, new USC students must complete 12 units of classes before rushing a fraternity or a sorority.
 The new rule effectively keeps incoming freshman from rushing until the spring semester.
 Students also need a GPA of 2.5 or higher.
-In a memo announcing the new policy (embed link to the memo) to the USC community in September 2017, Vice President for Student Affairs Ainsley Carry said the first year of enrollment is "the toughest year of the transition to college life as students experience the most social and academic challenges."
+In a memo announcing the new policy to the USC community in September 2017, Vice President for Student Affairs Ainsley Carry said the first year of enrollment is "the toughest year of the transition to college life as students experience the most social and academic challenges."
 Carry said like other universities, USC wants to give new students "time to acclimate to the university's academic and social climate before participating in Greek-letter organizations."